zoolanders/documentation/src/essentials-for-zoo/core/elements/integration.md

 - `Name`: The element name that will be used across the system to reference the element.
 - `Description`: The element description.
 Used to show information about the element to the content Editors.
 - `Access Level`: The element core access setting.
 Allows restricting the element to certain Access Levels.
-For advanced permissions you may use [ZOOaccess](/extensions/zooaccess).
+For advanced permissions you may use the Access Addon.
 - `Repeatable`: If enabled the element will become repeatable storing array of values instead of one instance.
 - `Instance Limit`: Complements the Repeatable feature allowing to set a maximum amount of element instances.